Empirical Frequency Stabilization

 - In the first few tosses, the sequence of outcomes might seem random and not necessarily balanced.
 For instance, I could see a streak of heads followed by tails, or a mixed sequence with no clear pattern.

-- As the number of tosses increases, the relative frequency (proportion) of heads and tails starts to stabilize around 50%.
+- As the number of tosses increases, the relative frequency (proportion) of heads and tails begins to stabilize around 50%.
 In other words, if I toss the coin enough times, roughly half of the tosses will result in heads and the other half in tails.

 So, even though each coin toss is independent and random, when you look at the aggregate results over many tosses, the relative frequency aligns with the theoretical probability.